lingqiz/lingqiz.github.io/index.md

   </div>

   <div class="column" markdown="1">
-  Implementation of basic Whitted Ray-Tracing with Python, and a Monte Carlo Path Tracer with Nvidia OptiX in C++.
+  Basics of physically based rendering: Implementation of basic Whitted Ray-Tracing with Python, and a Monte Carlo Path Tracer with NVIDIA OptiX 6.5 in C++.
   </div>
 </div>